 Level 2: Tint & Texture - Giving It Identity

-[GIF/VIDEO: Level 2 ghost trail — blue-tinted ghosts, toggle between silhouette and textured]
+Level 2 ghost trail: blue-tinted ghosts, toggle between silhouette and textured

 Level 1's grey blobs do the job, but they look generic.
-Level 2 adds two things: a configurable tint colour (I went with a cool blue — Color(0.5, 0.7, 1.0)) and a toggle to show the actual sprite texture instead of a flat silhouette.
+Level 2 adds two features: a configurable tint colour and a toggle to show the actual sprite texture rather than a flat silhouette.

 This level is pure configuration.
 No new systems, no new nodes.
 Just two parameters exposed on the GhostTrailConfig resource: ghost_tint and use_sprite_texture.
 The whole component is driven by a single Resource file, so tweaking these values doesn't touch any code.